Code-Institute-Submissions/ms2-letsfly/README.md

 ### 2.2 Features Left to Implement

-Had I more time to develop this game further, I would have definitely included **difficulty levels** ("Easy", "Medium" & "Hard" etc), with each level adding in more airline logos to match and less time as they progress, to make the game less of a play-once type of game and keep the player entertained longer.
-The game could be made more interesting if there were a facility to **track your score** and/or even present a leaderboard where one could submit their names and scores.
+-   Unfortunately as time did not allow, I would have definitely included **difficulty levels** ("Easy", "Medium" & "Hard" etc), with each level adding in more airline logos to match and less time as they progress
+-   The game could be made more interesting if there were a facility to **track your score** and/or even present a leaderboard where one could submit their names and scores.
-To add further to the site itself, I would have also included a short **quiz** below the memory card game for bonus points perhaps, asking the player if they can recognize the logos and match them to the name of their associated airline.
+-   To add further to the site, I would have also included a short **quiz** below the memory card game for bonus points perhaps, asking the player if they can recognize the logos and match them to the name of their associated airline.

 ---